 Make the vegan apple cake:

-- Add all the dry ingredients to a large mixing bowl and mix until there are no lumps.
+- Add all the dry ingredients to a large mixing bowl and mix until everything is well combined.

 - Add all of the wet ingredients to the bowl and mix until just combined.
 The batter should be thick.
 Scoop or pour the batter into the cake pan and smooth the top with a spoon or spatula.